leios/scribbleios/Maxwellsdemon.md

 And this is Maxwell's Demon: A sheet of plastic that allows only certain particles to pass through.
 A simple concept with revolutionary results!

+<a href name="code"></a>

+## About the code ##

+The code for out Maxwell's Demon simulation can be found [here](https://github.com/leios/simuleios/tree/master/MD/demon), feel free to check it out!
+It is a simple event-driven [Molecular Dynamics](http://introcs.cs.princeton.edu/java/assignments/collisions.html) (MD) simulation in 3 dimensions.
+What does this mean?

+Well, imagine that every particle in the simulation is a hard sphere of sorts -- like billiard balls.
+If we give them all an initial kick, they'll be moving all around and bouncing off each other, like billiard balls do.
+In this case, we know how the should interact with each other (it's a super well-solved system).
+We basically need to take into account 2 interaction types:

+1. Particle on particle
+2. Particle on wall

+We assume that the chances of more than two particles interacting is negligible.

+Now.
+Let's take a step back and think about the simulation.
+When most people think about MD simulations, they think about time-driven ones.
+Every timestep, we move the particles forward a certain amount depending on their initial velocity.
+If it happens that a particle overlaps with something, we deal with the interaction accordingly.
+This is a perfectly legitimate way of doing MD; however, because our simulation is (in a sense) simple, we can do something different and exactly solve the interactions in our system with some simple physics formulae.

+Basically, the algorithm creates a list of all the next interactions the particles will undergo and sorts the list by which interactions will occur first.
+It then moves the entire algorithm to that timestep and recalculates the necessary elements in the list, sorting them again by which interactions will occur first.

+In the case of a traditional event-driven MD simulation, this simulation keeps moving forward until a set timestep; however, this is not quite traditional.
+It's Maxwell's demon!
+Instead of just stopping the simulation at a particular timestep, we instead allow the particles to thermalize between two boxes.
+Once complete, we then insert the demon in the center of the box, which will sort the particles according to their velocity.
+If a particle's velocity is faster than the average velocity of all the particles, it is only allowed to the right.
+If it is slower, it will only be allowed to pass into the left.
+In this way, we'vesifted the hot and cold particles into two separate boxes, recreating Maxwell's Demon.

+If you are interested in visualizing the code via blender, check out [this code](https://github.com/leios/simuleios/blob/master/visualization/demon.py).